theodo-fintech/spring-search/README.md

 8. Using parenthesis
 Request : `/cars?search=( brand:Nissan OR brand:Chevrolet ) AND color:Blue`
-*Note: Space inside parenthesis is not necessary*
+*Note: Spaces inside the parenthesis are not necessary*
 ![parenthesis example](./docs/images/parenthesis-example.gif)

 9. Using space in nouns